Gaya Herrington: Stop Straatintimidatie

 In 2014, Herrington started a project against street harassment dubbed Straatintimidatie (the Dutch word for street harassment), envisioned to speed up the spreading of awareness and to fight the problem.
-The main goal of Straatintimidatie was to launch a citizen's initiative that sought to make street harassment punishable with fines.
+The main goal of Straatintimidatie was to launch a citizens' initiative that sought to make street harassment punishable with fines.
 In the Netherlands, such an initiative requires 40,000 signatures to be considered by the House of Representatives.
-The initiative initially surged in signatures, reaching 8,000 in just two days, but engagement then tapered of.
+The initiative initially surged in signatures, reaching 8,000 in just two days, but engagement then tapered off.
 By 2016, they had reached over 19,000 signatures.
 Herrington initially surrounded herself with a small number of supporters, including a social media manager, an attorney who authored the proposed bill, Cees Flinterman (a professor emeritus of human rights) and Soundos El Ahmadi (a famous Dutch comedian).

 In 2014, Herrington was a guest on the Dutch talkshow Knevel & Van den Brink to speak on street harassment.
 One of the other guests was Lodewijk Asscher, the Dutch Minister of Social Affairs.
 Straatintimidatie have also been in conversation with Ahmed Marcouch, member of the House of Representatives.
 Marcouch previously suggested criminalizing street harassment in 2012.
 Herrington has remained active in Straatintimidatie after her move to the United States.
 In 2015, she was a part of a panel discussion on street harassment in the Bluestockings bookstore and activist center in New York.
 Straatintimidatie was re-organized into a foundation in 2016 under the name Stop Straatintimidatie and continues to operate as such to this day.
 Stop Straatintimidatie continues to advocate for the criminalization of street harassment and publishes relevant research and investigations.
 In 2018, Herrington's initial goal began to be achieved as street harassment started to be fined in the cities Amsterdam and Rotterdam, with other cities later following suit.